EPCCed/MPI_OpenMP_tasks_OmpSs/nbody/README.md

      the benchmark (by default 2048).
 Type `make BS=MY_BLOCK_SIZE` in order to change this value.

+  3. In addition, you can type 'make check' to check the correctness of the built versions.
+By default, MPI versions run with 2 MPI processes and 2 hardware threads for each process, but you can change these parameters in 'scripts/run-tests.sh'.

 ## Execution instructions

 The binaries accept several options.
 The most relevant options are the number